JKlueber/grammar_to_blocks/README.md

 - **Bare `RuleCall`** (no assignment) becomes an anonymous `"value"` part — kept mostly for forward compatibility, since the restricted subset doesn't commonly produce these.
+- **Bare `CrossReference`** (no assignment) becomes an anonymous `"reference"` part — again mostly for forward compatibility, since cross-references almost always appear behind a `feature=` assignment.
 - Any node type with no registered handler pushes a warning and is skipped rather than crashing the whole build.

 Warnings collected during the walk are all passed to `options.onWarning` (if provided) once IR building finishes — `parse.js` wires this to `console.warn`.

+#### How cross-references work

+A Langium cross-reference (`feature=[TargetRule:TERMINAL]`, e.g.
+`assignee=[Member:ID]` in `Task`) means "point at an *already-declared* `Member` by the name it was given", as opposed to `assignee=Member`, which would mean "nest a brand-new `Member` right here".

+Blockly has no built-in widget for "pick an existing block instance by name" (that would need a live index of every block on the workspace and a custom field).
+To keep the pipeline simple, a cross-reference is rendered the same way the DSL's own *concrete syntax* already represents it: as a plain text field the user types the target's name into — exactly the identifier token Langium would parse there.
+Concretely:

+1. **`ir-builder.js`** turns the assignment into an IR part with `kind: "reference"` and `refRuleName` set to the *referenced* parser rule (`terminal.type?.ref?.name`, i.e. `"Member"` for `assignee`).
+No `check`/socket typing is generated for it — a `"value"` part is a plug that must be filled by a block of a matching type; a `"reference"` part is just a name typed as text, so there is nothing to type-check.
+2. **`block-json-generator.js`** (and, through its shared `argBuilders`, `blockly-ts-target.js`) render a `"reference"` part exactly like a `field_input`, defaulted to `target_<feature>` placeholder text so the block is never blank before the user edits it.
+3. **`blockly-ts-target.js`**'s generator output reads a `"reference"` field back with `block.getFieldValue(...)`, the same call used for plain `"field"` (ID/INT) inputs, and splices the typed text straight into the reconstructed DSL source.
+This is what makes it round-trip losslessly: whatever name the user types is exactly what ends up next to `assignee` in the generated code, with no extra lookup or validation layer needed.

+In short: a cross-reference is treated as "just another identifier token" at the Blockly layer, matching how lightweight the construct already is in the DSL's own grammar.
+The trade-off is that Blockly can't verify the typed name actually matches an existing block — that's the DSL/consumer's job, same as it would be if you hand-wrote the `.langium` source directly.

 ### `generate_blockly/src/blockly-ts-target.js` — IR → the actual output files